#BlogToPM

 much time does it ideally take to bring social reforms?
 I wonder.
 Can these

-reform percolate deep down, to the last suffering individual?
+reforms percolate deep down to the last suffering individual?
 I wonder.

 I am not an economist, a strategist, a financial expert, a

-Can YOU wave a magic wand and bring a smile on their face?
+Can YOU wave a magic wand and bring a smile to their face?
 I have

 understood in life that it is easier to manage the inflation rate and GDP growth but to awaken the moral consciousness of a society is an uphill